 Beth understands logic and analyzes or figures out the essential principles.
 That is what Super Analyzing is all about.
-Those with this superpower are constantly evaluating, defining, and identifying if something is correct or incorrect based on the sophisticated logical models and complex mental concepts they use.
+Those with this superpower are constantly evaluating, defining, and identifying if something is correct or incorrect based on the sophisticated logical models and complex mental concepts she uses.

 For Beth it is very frustrating that most other people do not logically analyze or figure out their decisions.
 She often can't turn off the need to analyze things.
 Those with Super Analyzing are often dismayed because almost the entire world seems illogical or 'stupid' to them.

-Their sophisticated analysis can sometimes result in a fairly biting wit.
-And when overused this can result in a perfectionist approach and evaluation of both themselves and those around them.
+Her sophisticated analysis can sometimes result in a fairly biting wit.
+And when overused this can result in a perfectionist approach and evaluation of both herself and those around them.

 It is also this constant mental sharpening that results in amazing progress on any problem that can be analyzed and solved by principles.
 Beth often thinks all problems can and should be solved by logic and reasoning.